-- The AirPort Extreme Card wireless LAN module is available separately as a user-installable option. - The battery is available separately as an additional or replacement battery. - The 45 W power adapter, which comes with the computer, can recharge the internal battery in less than six hours while the computer is running or in three and a half hours while the computer is shut down or in sleep mode.

-- A power cable for use on airliners is also available.
+- The AirPort Extreme Card wireless LAN module is available separately as a user-installable option. - The battery is available separately as an additional or replacement battery. - The power adapter, which comes with the computer, is also available separately.
+The adapter can recharge the internal battery in less than six hours while the computer is running or in three and a half hours while the computer is shut down or in sleep mode. - A power cable for use on airliners is also available.
 The airline power cable should have a sense resistor of 24.3K ohms connected between the power plug's shell and ground.
-See also "Power Control IC" (page 21). - A mini-DVI to VGA adapter is included with the computer and is also available separately. - A mini-DVI to DVI adapter is included with the computer and is also available separately. - A mini-DVI to video adapter for composite and S-video support is available separately. - Additional Apple DDR SO-DIMMs are available. - A 65 W power adapter with safety ground is compatible with the 12-inch PowerBook G4 and is available separately.
+See also "Power Control IC" (page 20). - A VGA adapter with a 15-pin connector, included with the computer, is also available separately. - Additional Apple DDR SO-DIMMs are available. - A 65 W power adapter with safety ground is available separately for the PowerBook G4 12 inch computer.